manvincent/HMM/README.md

 Discrete emission probabilities for binary outcomes

-Currently fits MLE (uniform prior) which as better identifiability than mis-specified priors
+Currently fits MLE (uniform prior) which has better identifiability than mis-specified priors

 # Upcoming (message me if interested)
 Modified to allow for a continuous Gaussian emission distribution